WrappedUsername/Ethernaut/contracts/Level 27/README.md

 The secret to the attack:
 ```

-- The trick with using the notice to intiate the attack is to *not* revert the *entire* transaction with the error, so player will receive the coins, and after that revert NotEnoughBalance()
+- The trick with using the notice to intiate the attack is to *not* revert the *entire* transaction with the error, so player will receive the tokens, and after that revert NotEnoughBalance()

 ```Solidity
 /**